 Fall, spring.
 Credit, four hours.
 Approaches to the study of politics; concepts of political science; comparison of political systems; and democratic and authoritarian systems of government.
-Prerequisite to all other political science courses.
+This course is a prerequisite to all other political science courses.

 Political Science 100.
 National Politics in the United States